Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: The Setup

 } where

-[For details, see Appendices \ref{Appendix A} and \ref{Appendix.B.new}.]
+where $\overline{\mathcal{O}_{\mu\nu}^{ \ \ \rho\sigma}}$ is the fourth-rank tensor \eqref{eq.
+M4} obtained w.r.t. the arbitrary background metric $\bar{g}_{\mu\nu}$.
 The above action \eqref{eq.
 M8} is a key expression regarding which we would like to discuss the following: The last term contains the information about the variation of the stress-tensor as a function of metric.
 In cosmology all quantities vary with time; this is captured via Ricci scalar/tensor.
 At thermal equilibrium, these terms dominate over the last term.
+This will be explicitly shown in Sec.~\eqref{sec:LocalSSB}, where we consider a local U(1) SSB of a complex scalar field.
 However, the contribution of the last term is significant when the Universe is \emph{out-of-equilibrium}, like at SSB or phase transition~\cite{Garbrecht:2018mrp, Kolb:1983ni}.

+As mentioned earlier, GR is highly non-linear, and obtaining exact solutions is possible only for specific symmetric space-times.
+Given this, perturbation theory in GR can be approached in two ways: The first approach does not assume any symmetry of the background metric and only requires that it be a solution to Einstein's field equations.
+Alternatively, one can assume a specific form for the background metric and utilize its symmetries to derive the perturbation equations.
+The second approach is more widely used in black hole physics and cosmology~\cite{1992-Mukhanov.etal-PRep,2008-Tsagas.etal-PRep,1983-Chandrasekhar-MathematicalTheoryBlack}.

+In this work, we use the first approach and the fourth-rank tensor \eqref{eq.
+M4} contributes to the backreaction of the stress-energy tensor onto the background space-time.
+The second approach involves extracting the constant $U_{0}$ from the symmetry-breaking field potential $U(|\Phi|)$ at the tree-level action.
+The contribution to the mass of spin-2 field coming from the field $ \Phi $ after SSB will vanish since we have already extracted the non-zero minima value $U_{0}$ from the field potential.